Chapter 12.06.1: From Sea to Deserts -> Sal Ammoniac Predating Saltpetre

 First, the professor had to set me right in a wrong perception I had about how salts naturally occur on earth.
 I did not understand that today our salts are very refined.
 Impurities are removed before it is sold.
 Different salts are neatly separated but in nature that is not how they occur.
 In nature, salt exists as a mixture of various minerals.
 When the ancients talked about saltpetre, for example, there were many different grades of purity.
 The nitrate salts may be mixed with what we refer to as table salt or sodium chloride along with many other chemical compounds.
 The opposite also occurs.
 If salt is mined from a salt pan, for example, there may be nitrate salts mixed in.

 “In this regard, everywhere and anywhere we have to do with any of the various forms of nitrogen in nature, we have a possible source for meat curing.
-Since nitrate is far more stable than nitrite which acts only as an intermediate species of nitrogen and since nitric oxide is a gas, the most stable source of nitrate will be in a form of a salt such as potassium nitrate or sodium nitrate.
+Since nitrate is far more stable than nitrite, which acts only as an intermediate species of nitrogen and since nitric oxide is a gas, the most stable source of nitrogen will be in the form of a nitrate salt such as potassium nitrate or sodium nitrate.
 All salts eventually end up in the sea and one would expect the sea to be a large source of nitrate.
 It is therefore not surprising that while people living in desert areas would have noticed certain salts to have the ability to change the colour of meat from brown, back to pinkish/ reddish, along with increased preservation power and a slightly distinct taste, it is certainly true that coastal dwellers would have observed it first.”

 Dr Hans ordered a second cup of strong coffee!
 His mannerism is controlled and he speaks in an almost monotone voice.
 We all remained spellbound.
 I could not even look up as I was furiously trying to keep up taking notes and I was thankful every time he paused to take a sip of his coffee.
 “I suspect that people discovered this even long before barrels were invented.
 In general, coastal communities used seawater for meat storage and the practice was so widespread that it would have been impossible not to have noticed meat curing taking place.
 If it is generally true that the earliest humans first settled around coastal locations before migrating inland, it could push the discovery of curing many thousands of years earlier than we ever imagined, to a time when modern humans started spreading around the globe.
 The process I described of forming ammonium and bacteria converting the ammonia into nitrite and nitrate is also true for fresh water.
 The fact that the seawater contains some salt had nothing to do with it.
 More important, is the type of bacteria found in the seawater but the same bacteria would also be present in freshwater.
 The fact is still that nitrate and nitrite would be generally “closer” to the communities living by the sea in sea salt whether it was collected from the bay or through solar evaporation, from regular seawater as nitrogen is an important nutrient in the water for microorganisms and plants in the water, alike.”

-“When did it develop into an art or a trade is another question altogether, but, speculating about this, I think we can safely push the time when it was noticed back to the earliest cognitive and cultured humans whom we would have recognized as thinking “like us” if we could travel back in time and meet them.
+“When it developed into an art or a trade is another question altogether, but, speculating about this, I think we can safely push the time when it was noticed back to the earliest cognitive and cultured humans whom we would have recognized as thinking “like us” if we could travel back in time and meet them.
 I think the question of when they recognised this in various regions to the time when these areas were populated.”

 “Even though I now suspect that curing was first noticed by communities living by the sea as I just explained, I suspect inland dwellers discovered salt that cures meat in deserts also.
 As I already said, salt in nature almost always appears as a mix of various salts and under certain conditions, these salt deposits contain small amounts of nitrate salts, ammonium chloride and sometimes even nitrite.
 The ancients would have noticed that these salts cure meat.
 We mostly think of saltpetre as the earliest curing salt from the desert, but I think there is another salt that possibly pre-dates the widespread use of saltpetre as curing agent and that is sal ammoniac.”